mimizukmsk/My-wordpress-theme/README.md

 # My Wordpress Theme(WIP)
 The original theme for blog.
-Those that are implemented are focused on the basic functions of the blog and the minimum design.
+At implementing, focused on the basic functions of the blog and the minimum design.

 - Page index
 - Article page, Single page